OneConsultation Authentication Flow

 - Reading the tenant ID of the signed-in user (to enable us to route you to the correct consultation rooms)

-- Reading the list of groups a user is a member of (for the future ability to restrict access based on AD group – today this is done by URI whitelisting)
+- Reading the list of groups a user is a member of (to restrict access based on AD group)

-There’s more detail about the permissions scopes here, which provides a good table of the permissions and the description: https://msdn.microsoft.com/library/azure/ad/graph/howto/azure-ad-graph-api-permission-scopes.
+There’s more detail about the permissions scopes here, which provides a summary of the permissions and the description: https://msdn.microsoft.com/library/azure/ad/graph/howto/azure-ad-graph-api-permission-scopes.